Travel Scams to Be on the Lookout For

 The Mustard Scam

-This common scam happens around the world at large airports in the United States and overseas, as well as big malls and shopping areas in Europe and the US You’re standing there waiting for your flight, or gazing at a beautiful jewel, when suddenly, a man walks by eating a hot dog.
+This common scam happens around the world at large airports in the United States and overseas, as well as big malls and shopping areas in Europe and the United States.
+You’re standing there waiting for your flight, or gazing at a beautiful jewel, when suddenly a man walks by eating a hot dog.

 He accidentally squirts mustard all over you and you immediately drop your bags so you can clean yourself up.
 The apologetic man helps you clean yourself up, while you continually repeat that “accidents happen” and that there’s “no harm done.”

 It’s only after he’s left that you realize you’ve been robbed.
 The mustard incident was no accident: more than likely he had a tube of mustard in that bun instead of a hot dog, and purposefully squirted mustard all over you.